RestAuth/RestAuthClient/README.rst

-RestAuthClient is the Python reference implementation for RestAuth_, a protocol providing shared authentication, authorization and preferences.
+**RestAuthClient** is the reference client implementation, for RestAuth_, written in Python.
+RestAuth is a protocol providing shared authentication, authorization and preferences.

 Requirements
 ============

-**RestAuthClient** runs with Python2.6+ and Python3.2+.
+**RestAuthClient** works with Python2.6+ and Python3.2+.

 **RestAuthClient** requires no special libraries but RestAuthCommon_ and any library required by any content handler you use.